AneeshSachdeva/parcel-contracts/README.md

 ### Optimistic-Kovan (public L2 testnet)

-ParcelFactory: `0xEA69E5bDBe332311EF30F545F5f00a68Fcf608dE`
+ParcelFactory: `0xEA69E5bDBe332311EF30F545F5f00a68Fcf608dE` ([View on etherscan](https://kovan-optimistic.etherscan.io/address/0xEA69E5bDBe332311EF30F545F5f00a68Fcf608dE))

-TestToken (ERC-20): `0x26c2dED1DF1728174d44990798a15A72F8F11871`
+TestToken (ERC-20): `0x26c2dED1DF1728174d44990798a15A72F8F11871` ([View on etherscan](https://kovan-optimistic.etherscan.io/address/0x26c2dED1DF1728174d44990798a15A72F8F11871))

-TestNFT  (ERC-721): `0x45eC1Fa39E1b38e791210803D7063728F57D3722`
+TestNFT  (ERC-721): `0x45eC1Fa39E1b38e791210803D7063728F57D3722` ([View on etherscan](https://kovan-optimistic.etherscan.io/address/0x45eC1Fa39E1b38e791210803D7063728F57D3722))

 ## How to use

 Frontend client prototype is currently in development.
-(See repository)[https://github.com/AneeshSachdeva/parcel-frontend].
+[See repository](https://github.com/AneeshSachdeva/parcel-frontend).

-(Refer to the SDK)[https://github.com/AneeshSachdeva/parcel-frontend/tree/master/src/contracts] for examples on how the functionality described below can be implemented in a client.
+[Refer to the SDK](https://github.com/AneeshSachdeva/parcel-frontend/tree/master/src/contracts) for examples on how the functionality described below can be implemented in a client.

 ### Create a parcel

-Parcel creation is managed by the (ParcelFactory smart contract)[].
-The factory holds a reference to a deployment of the (Parcel smart contract)[] and creates parcels by instantiating a lightweight clone that simply delegates all calls to the deployed Parcel contract (i.e. the logic).
+Parcel creation is managed by the [ParcelFactory smart contract](https://github.com/AneeshSachdeva/parcel/blob/master/contracts/ParcelFactory.sol).
+The factory holds a reference to a deployment of the [Parcel smart contract](https://github.com/AneeshSachdeva/parcel/blob/master/contracts/Parcel.sol) and creates parcels by instantiating a lightweight clone that simply delegates all calls to the deployed Parcel contract (i.e. the logic).
 To create a parcel, do:
 1. Generate your secret key (it can be anything).
 2. Produce a keccak256 hash of your secret.
 3. Call: